"What

 eagles, red-tailed hawks, and horned toads, so did they.

-bite-scarred sides out both windows!
+touched their bite-scarred sides out both windows!

-small hill just above us.
+a small hill just above us.
 All along its crest were the horses eyes, ears, and

 foreheads, just peeking over the hill, watching us, clearly wondering who we were, why we